mdn/content/files/en-us/learn/forms/form_validation/index.md

 ## Validating forms using JavaScript

-You must use JavaScript if you want to take control over the look and feel of native error messages or to deal with legacy browsers that do not support HTML's built-in form validation.
+You must use JavaScript if you want to take control over the look and feel of native error messages.
 In this section we will look at the different ways to do this.

 ### The Constraint Validation API